Partial success in closing the gap between human and machine vision: Discussion

 \section{Discussion}

-\textbf{Summary} We set out to answer the question: \emph{Are we making progress in closing the gap between human and machine vision?} In order to quantify progress, we performed large-scale psychophysical experiments on 17 out-of-distribution datasets (which will be open-sourced along with Python evaluation code as a benchmark to track future progress).
+\paragraph{Summary} We set out to answer the question: \emph{Are we making progress in closing the gap between human and machine vision?} In order to quantify progress, we performed large-scale psychophysical experiments on 17 out-of-distribution distortion datasets (open-sourced along with evaluation code as a benchmark to track future progress).
 We then investigated models that push the boundaries of traditional deep learning (different objective functions, architectures, and dataset sizes ranging from 1M to 1B), asking how they perform relative to human visual perception.
-We found that the OOD robustness gap between human and machine vision is closing, as the best models now match or exceed human accuracies.
-At the same time, an image-level consistency gap remains, however, this gap that is at least in some cases narrowing for models trained on large-scale datasets.
+We found that the OOD distortion robustness gap between human and machine vision is closing, as the best models now match or exceed human accuracies.
+At the same time, an image-level consistency gap remains; however, this gap that is at least in some cases narrowing for models trained on large-scale datasets.

-\textbf{Limitations} Model robustness is studied from many different viewpoints, including adversarial robustness \citep{szegedy2013intriguing}, theoretical robustness guarantees \citep[e.g.][]{hein2017formal}, or label noise robustness \citep[e.g.][]{vahdat2017toward}.
+\paragraph{Limitations} Model robustness is studied from many different viewpoints, including adversarial robustness \citep{szegedy2013intriguing}, theoretical robustness guarantees \citep[e.g.][]{hein2017formal}, or label noise robustness \citep[e.g.][]{vahdat2017toward}.
 The focus of our study is robustness towards non-adversarial out-of-distribution data, which is particularly well-suited for comparisons with humans.
+Since we aimed at a maximally fair comparison between feedforward models and human perception, presentation times for human observers were limited to 200 ms in order to limit the influence of recurrent processing.
+Therefore, human ceiling performance might be higher still (given more time); investigating this would mean going beyond ``core object recognition'', which happens within less than 200 ms during a single fixation \citep{DiCarlo2012}.
 Furthermore, human and machine vision can be compared in many different ways.
 This includes comparing against neural data \cite{Yamins2014, kubilius2019brain}, contrasting Gestalt effects \citep[e.g.][]{kim2021neural}, object similarity judgments \citep{hebart2020revealing}, or mid-level properties \citep{storrs2021unsupervised} and is of course not limited to studying object recognition.
 By no means do we mean to imply that our behavioural comparison is the only feasible option---on the contrary, we believe it will be all the more exciting to investigate whether our behavioural findings have implications for other means of comparison!